 What is Red Teaming?

 Red Teaming is based on a methodology developed by the U.S. military and intelligence agencies to make critical and contrarian thinking part of an organisation’s strategic planning process.
+This method is a revolutionary way to stress-test strategies, flush out unseen threats and missed opportunities, and execute more successfully in an increasingly uncertain world.

 It was first established after 911 when the CIA had intelligent information on the attack, but they were bound by conventional thinking and couldn’t look past their biases.
-The CIA, therefore, created “Red Cell” a team to interpret strategies differently and to see weaknesses in them.
+The CIA, therefore, created “Red Cell”; a team to interpret strategies differently and to see weaknesses in them.
 From this, they expose flaws in the plans, reduce errors and find missed opportunities.
 These alternatives in policy allow plans to remain agile and the Red Team have been credited with preventing at least half a dozen attacks.

-When it comes to business planning, often people cannot look passed their current biases and heuristics.
-Bryce went on to explain examples of companies who have fallen victim to these biases.
-Blockbuster’s response to Netflix, for instance, emphasised these biases.
+When it comes to business planning, often people cannot look past their current biases and heuristics.
+Some examples of companies who have fallen victim to these biases include Blockbuster’s response to Netflix.
 They believed that Netflix wasn’t even on the radar of their competition in 2008, yet Netflix went on and decimated them.
 Blockbuster didn’t have a strategy to defeat them as they didn’t think that Netflix could claim their market share.
 Red Teaming helps by looking at all alternative options and strategies.

 The Bandwagon effect: Where all companies follow a particular trend even if it’s not right for their business, but purely because everyone else is doing it.

 The Framing effect: Where companies are restricted by their current framing.
 For example, Xerox only is interested in computers because they're related to a copier company whereas Apple was able not to be constrained by its framing and be a phone company its branches out into, watches, computers and tablets.